qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 ```
 FORM1_PRODUCTS_ID is the ID of the QAFE data-grid equivalent to PRODUCTS block.
 FORM1_PRODUCTS_UPDATE_BASETYPE_Iterator is the business-action to update the modified records.
 $$MODIFIED is the QAFE keyword to retrieve the modified records in a data-grid.
-FORM1_PRODUCTS_ID.$$MODIFIED is list of map (key-value pairs) representing the records.
+FORM1_PRODUCTS_ID.$$MODIFIED returns list of map (key-value pairs) representing the modified records.

 (Same way you can use $$DELETED and $$NEW to get deleted and new records in data-grid and use for insert or delete operations.)